michaelkoss/stackedits/Agile Estimation and Planning.md

 **Build a House**:`pour foundation,lay plumbing,frame load bearing walls,`

-**Different Meals**: `Kraft Mac n' Cheese,Thanksgiving Dinner,Spaghetti,Bologna Sandwich,Hot Dogs,Chili,Lasagna`
+**Different Meals**: `Kraft Mac n' Cheese, Thanksgiving Dinner, Spaghetti, Bologna Sandwich, Hot Dogs, hili, Lasagna`

 # Planning
 - Typically, a team is given a project and asked when it will be done